-To respond, I would like to take the attitude that Bataille wanted to take toward Nietzsche and that I, in turn, would like to take toward Nietzsche and toward Bataille himself (from whom I won’t dissociate Blanchot: perhaps you will be able to discern why).
-Nothing other than the attitude of thought toward any thinker: not to cite, not to study, but to learn by heart, that is, through this organ that, in order to understand, must take in and fall in love with.
+To respond, I would like to take the attitude that Bataille wanted to take toward Nietzsche and that I, in turn, would like to take toward Nietzsche and Bataille himself (from whom I won’t dissociate Blanchot: perhaps you’ll be able to discern why).
+Nothing less than the attitude of thought toward any thinker: not to cite, not to study, but to learn by heart, that is, through this organ that, to understand, must take in and fall in love with.
 This is a commonplace, but it demands to be revived: such is also, and first of all, the sense in naming “Nietzsche” today without just naming some field in the history of philosophy.
 (But to be precise: this is not simply about philosophy.)

 Nietzsche tells me nothing without also communicating an experience to me.
 This contagion between discourse and ordeal thoroughly marks a work that, for this very reason, never ceases to exasperate, to enthuse and to teeter, uncertain, between excessiveneness and suffering.

 The experience is always that of the death of God.
 The death of God is always the fact of this immense deposition of the representation of the principle, and with it of representation in general: because once the principle collapses, it can no longer be a question of representing anything.
 Everything, after that, puts presence directly in play.
 Everything makes a game of it and everything plays it out.
 The evil genius.